robertorcosta/azure-docs.pt-br/articles/site-recovery/hyper-v-azure-support-matrix.md

 **Ação** | **Detalhes**
 --- | ---
 Redimensionar o disco na VM replicada do Hyper-V | Sem suporte.
-Desative a replicação, faça a alteração e ative novamente a replicação para a VM.
+Desabilite a replicação, faça a alteração e reabilite a replicação para a VM.
 Adicionar disco na VM replicada do Hyper-V | Sem suporte.
-Desative a replicação, faça a alteração e ative novamente a replicação para a VM.
+Desabilite a replicação, faça a alteração e reabilite a replicação para a VM.

 ## <a name="hyper-v-network-configuration"></a>Configuração de rede Hyper-V